nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ### Session Page Commands
 These commands should be tested on the Session Page.

+#### Adding a session
+1. Adding a session while the session list is empty, or the session does not exist in the session list.

+    1. Test case: `add session Tutorial1`<br>
+       Expected: New session is added into the list.
+Details of the added task shown in the log box.

+    1. Other incorrect `add session` commands to try: `add`, `add session` (where the session name is empty)<br>
+       Expected: No session is added.
+Error details shown in the log box.

+2. Adding a session into the list containing the following sessions - `Tutorial1`, `Tutorial2`, `Lab1`.

+    1. Test case: `add session Tutorial3`<br>
+       Expected: New session is added.
+Details of the added session shown in the log box.

+    1. Test case: `add session Tutorial1`<br>
+       Expected: No session is added.
+Error details shown in the log box.

+#### Deleting a session

+1. Deleting a session while all sessions are being shown from the Session Page.
+At least 1 session exists in the list.

+    1. Test case: `delete session 1`<br>
+       Expected: First session is deleted from the list.
+Details of the deleted session shown in the log box.

+    1. Test case: `delete session 0`<br>
+       Expected: No session is deleted.
+Error details shown in the log box.

+    1. Other incorrect `delete session` commands to try: `delete`, `delete session x` (where x is larger than the list size)<br>
+       Expected: Similar to previous step 1.2 under `Deleting a session`.

+2. Deleting a session while the session list is empty in the Session Page.

+    1. Incorrect `delete session` commands to try: `delete`, `delete session x` (where x is any number)<br>
+       Expected: No session is deleted.
+Error details shown in the log box.

+#### Editing a session

+1. Editing a session which exists in the Session list.

+   1. Test case: `edit session 1 Tutorial4`<br>
+      Expected: First session is edited to the new task name.
+Details of the edited session shown in the log box.

+   2. Test case: `edit session 0 Tutorial4`<br>
+      Expected: No session is edited.
+Error details shown in the log box.

+   3. Other incorrect `edit session` commands to try: `edit`, `edit session x` (where x is any number), `edit session x Tutorial4`
+      (where x is larger than the list size) <br>
+      Expected: Similar to previous step 1.2 under `Editing a session`.

+2. Editing a session while the session list is empty in the Session Page.

+    1. Refer to step 1.3 above under `Editing a session`.

+#### Selecting a session

+1. Selecting a session while on the Session Page.

+   1. Test case: `select 1`<br>
+      Expected: First session is selected.
+Details of the selected session shown in the log box.
+Page redirected to the corresponding Attendance Page.

+   2. Test case: `select x` (where x is larger than the list size)<br>
+      Expected: No session is selected.
+Error details shown in the log box.

+2. Selecting a session while the session list is empty in the Session Page.
+    1. Refer to step 1.2 above under `Selecting a session`

+#### Finding a session

+1. Finding a session while on the Session Page, with the following sessions - `Tutorial1`, `Tutorial2`, `Lab1` in the list.

+    1. Test case: `find session 1`<br>
+       Expected: `Tutorial1` and `Lab1` is displayed.
+Details of the found sessions shown in the log box.

+    1. Test case: `find session tutorial`<br>
+       Expected: `Tutorial1` and `Tutorial2` is displayed.
+Details of the found sessions shown in the log box.

+    1. Test case: `find session Tutorial3` (this session does not exist in the list)<br>
+       Expected: The list is not filtered.
+Details of no found session(s) shown in the log box.

+    1. Other incorrect `find session` commands to try: `find`, `find session`<br>
+       Expected: The list is not filtered.
+Error details shown in the log box.

 [Back to Instructions for Manual Testing](#appendix-instructions-for-manual-testing)

 ---

 ### Attendance Page Commands
 These commands should be tested on the Attendance Page.

+#### Marking selected student(s) as present

+1. Marking selected student as present, with at least one student in the list.

+   1. Test case: `mark 1`<br>
+      Expected: First student is marked as present.
+Details of the student marked as present shown in the log box.

+   2. Other incorrect `mark` commands to try: `mark`, `mark x` (where x is larger than the student list size) , `mark -1` or `mark 101` (where x is a valid index from the student list) <br>
+      Expected: No student is marked as present.
+Error details shown in the log box.

+2. Marking selected students as present, with 6 students in the list.
+    1. Test case: `mark 1, 4, 6`<br>
+        Expected: First, fourth and sixth students are marked as present.
+Details of the students marked as present shown in the log box.
+    2. Test case: `mark 2, 3, 5, 7` (where there is no student in the seventh index) <br>
+        Expected: No student is marked as present.
+Error details shown in the log box.
+    3. Other incorrect `mark` commands to try: `mark`, `mark 0` <br>
+       Expected: No student is marked as present.
+Error details shown in the log box.

+#### Marking selected student(s) as absent
+1. Marking selected student as absent, with at least one student in the list.

+    1. Test case: `unmark 1`<br>
+       Expected: First student is marked as absent.
+Details of the student marked as absent shown in the log box.

+    2. Other incorrect `unmark` commands to try: `unmark`, `unmark x` (where x is larger than the student list size) , `unmark -1` or `unmark 101` (where x is a valid index from the student list) <br>
+       Expected: No student is marked as absent.
+Error details shown in the log box.

+2. Marking selected students as absent, with 6 students in the list.
+    1. Test case: `unmark 1, 4, 6`<br>
+       Expected: First, fourth and sixth students are marked as absent.
+Details of the students marked as absent shown in the log box.
+    2. Test case: `unmark 2, 3, 5, 7` (where there is no student in the seventh index) <br>
+       Expected: No student is marked as absent.
+Error details shown in the log box.
+    3. Other incorrect `unmark` commands to try: `unmark`, `unmark 0` <br>
+       Expected: No student is marked as absent.
+Error details shown in the log box.

+#### Viewing the overall attendance of the session
+1. Viewing the overall attendance of the session.
+    1. Test case: `attendance`<br>
+    Expected: Overall attendance of the session is displayed in the log box.

 [Back to Instructions for Manual Testing](#appendix-instructions-for-manual-testing)